picoruby/prk_firmware-wiki/Sounder.md

 ## Examples

-### Plays the intro of Super Mario at keyboard's start up
+### Plays the intro of Super Mario Bros. when the keyboard starts up

 ```ruby
 sounder = Sounder.new(2)